teaprokic/teaprokic/README.md

 ## I'm a software engineer and visual artist
 - 🔭 I'm working on showcasing my data science and creative data visualisation projects.
 Stay tuned if you are interested!
 - 🌱 I'm currently levelling up my skills in Docker and Ansible.
-- 👯 Connecting with and exchanging knowledge and experiences with people with similar passions.
+- 👯 Connecting and exchanging knowledge and experiences with people with similar passions.
 - 💬 Ask me about ... programming, creative coding, data science, (digital) art.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I speak 3 languages and understand 2 more